MTang0728/Apple-Mobility-Trends-Webapp/README.md

 This project aims to provide a dashboard web app for Apple's [COVID-19 Mobility Trend Report](https://covid19.apple.com/mobility)

-The web app is now [online](http://applemobilitydash-env.eba-bywaivsk.us-east-1.elasticbeanstalk.com)
+The web app is now [online](http://applemobilitydash-env.eba-bywaivsk.us-east-1.elasticbeanstalk.com) on AWS

 ## Current Progress:
 - Created functions to scrape and clean data (currently using country level data only)